orokusaki/adgeletti/README.md

 Goals
 -----

-1. Simplicity (just a few quick additions to your `settings.py` module, including adding `adgeletti` to your `INSTALLED_APPS`)
+1. Simplicity
-2. Efficiency (minimal queries)
+2. Efficiency
-3. Ease of integration with existing templates (use two template tags and call a provided JavaScript method)
+3. Ease of integration with existing templates
-4. Designed for responsive sites (define arbitrary breakpoints for ad display)
+4. Designed for responsive sites (works fine with non-responsive sites as well)
-5. Separation of ad scheduling and management from display (your ads are managed in Google's DFP admin interface)
+5. Separation of ad scheduling, etc. from ad display

 Usage
 -----

-1. Define the ad slots that your website's templates will use, in `settings.py` (e.g., `ADGELETTI_SLOTS = (u'AD-01', u'AD-02',)`)
-2. Define the breakpoints that your website's templates will use, in `settings.py` (e.g., `ADGELETTI_BREAKPOINTS = (u'Mobile', u'Tablet', u'Wired',)`)
+1. Define the breakpoints that your website's templates will use, in `settings.py` (e.g., `ADGELETTI_BREAKPOINTS = (u'Mobile', u'Tablet', u'768px', ...)`).
+2. Define an `AdSlot` via the admin, providing a label (slot name), and an ad unit ID.
+3. Create an `AdPosition` for your `AdUnit`, selecting a breakpoint and the sizes of ads allowed.
-3. Use the `{% ad...` tag to tell Adgeletti where in your page to display the ads (example below)
+4. Use the `{% ad...` template tag to tell Adgeletti where in your page to display the ad.
-4. Create an `AdUnit` via the admin.
-5. Create an `AdPosition` for the `AdUnit` that you just created.
-You'll have to select a breakpoint, an ad slot and the allowed ad sizes for this position, as well.

 The following examples will work fine with the steps above, after you load the Adgeletti template tags, like a boss.